 Vandekerckhove (2010) posits a 3-tiered model of whistleblowing regulation.
 This model is based on a study of legislative developments in the 1990s in Australia and the UK, and has found its way into the Council of Europe Recommendation on Whistleblower Protection (CoE 2014).
-Hence, Vandekerckhove’s model is not depict actions from the point of view of unions.
-The 3-tiered model maintains a balance between, on the one hand the public disclosure of information about organisational wrongdoing (i.e. the public’s right to know) and on the other hand, the organisation’s interest in keeping such information out of the public realm.
+Hence, Vandekerckhove’s model does not depict actions from the point of view of unions.
+The 3-tiered model maintains a balance between, on the one hand, the public disclosure of information about organisational wrongdoing (i.e. the public’s right to know) and, on the other hand, the organisation’s interest in keeping such information out of the public realm.
 At the first tier, which is internal, workers raise their concerns about alleged wrongdoing with supervisors, top management, board members, or other designated persons (e.g. ethics officer, compliance manager, internal audit).
-At the second tier, the whistleblower raises his/her concern externally to a regulator or in general any agent acting on behalf of the wider society.
+At the second tier, the whistleblower raises his/her concern externally to a regulator or any agent acting on behalf of the wider society.
 However, the public would not know the whistle had been blown to that external recipient.
-Still, this second tier recipient is expected to investigate and take action towards the organization where the wrongdoing occurred.
+Still, this second tier recipient is expected to investigate and take action in relation to the organization where the wrongdoing allegedly occurred.
 The third tier involves recipients that can ensure that the information and any allegation the whistleblower makes become known to the wider public via the media.
-This model, when implemented in whistleblower protection legislation – for which the Council of Europe Recommendation (2014) offers principles – would grant a whistleblower protection when they blow the whistle internally (tier 1), to a regulator when the organization fails to act or retaliates (tier 2), and to the public (tier 3) if the regulator fails to act or the matter is urgent.
+This model, when implemented in whistleblower protection legislation – for which the Council of Europe Recommendation (2014) offers principles – would grant a whistleblower protection when they report a concern internally (tier 1), to a regulator when the organization fails to act or retaliates (tier 2), and to the public (tier 3) if the regulator fails to act or the matter is urgent.
 Hence, the philosophy of the 3-tiered model is not that organisations become directly accountable to the wider society for their practices, but that they are held accountable for dealing adequately with concerns about alleged wrongdoing raised with them and the persons raising them, i.e. successful whistleblowing.

-As the aim of this paper is to explore a more pro-active role from trade unions in successful whistleblowing, figure 1 merges the models by Kaine (2014) and Vandekerckhove (2010) into one model on union voice in whistleblowing.
+As the aim of this article is to explore a more pro-active role from trade unions in successful whistleblowing, figure 1 merges the models by Kaine (2014) and Vandekerckhove (2010) into one model on union voice in whistleblowing.

 ---------------- figure 1 here -------------------------

-In the remainder of this paper we speculatively discuss possible actions by trade unions and union representatives using the model presented in figure 1.
+In the remainder of this article we discuss possible actions by trade unions and union representatives using the model presented in figure 1.
 As Kaine (2014) points out, union voice is multi-scalar.
 Vandekerckhove’s (2010) model however has levels with clear boundaries.
 Hence some union voice methods identified by Kaine (2014) at the workplace and industry level cross whistleblowing levels in the Vandekerckhove (2010) model.
 As our discussion will make clear, we believe that the importance of unions in accomplishing successful whistleblowing is precisely that trade unions have the potential to play a role across different whistleblowing levels.
-Institutionally speaking, this is unique and offers potential for consistent and continuous support for whistleblowers to safeguard their rights and see that their concern about alleged wrongdoing are addressed.
+Institutionally speaking, this is unique and offers potential for consistent and continuous support for whistleblowers to safeguard their rights and see that their concerns about alleged wrongdoing are addressed.

 Tier 1 – Individual and Workplace